21 Back Exercises at Home for Bigger & Stronger Back

 • Lower to almost full extension of the elbow, but avoid locking out completely.

 Resistance bands have all sorts of uses.
-And there are numerous benefits to including resistance band work in your training:
+And there are numerous benefits to including resistance band work in your back training:

-• Resistance bands offer strength-training without the risk of dropping a heavy weight on your foot or crushing your fingers between weight plates.
+• Resistance bands offer strength training without the risk of dropping a heavy weight on your foot or crushing your fingers between weight plates.

-19. Single Arm Row with Resistance Bands
+19. Single Arm Resistance Bands Row

-This is one of the best back exercises that you can do with band during your back workout.
+This is one of the best back exercises that you can do with a band during your back workout.

 The primary mover here is the latissimus dorsi.
 So, that is the main muscle you are targeting.